Publish property listings with less visual PII exposure

 Bystanders in listing photos

 Exterior shots capture neighbors, delivery drivers, and passersby.
-Publishing these on MLS portals or property websites without consent creates GDPR and CCPA liability — and risks takedown requests that delay listings.
+Publishing these on MLS portals or property websites may create privacy exposure and takedown requests when identifiers are not reviewed.

 License plates in driveways and streets

 Parked cars with readable plates appear in nearly every exterior and aerial drone shot.
-Each plate is personal data under GDPR and CCPA, making unredacted listing photos a compliance gap.
+Many privacy workflows treat plates as visual personal data that should be minimized before publication.

 Street signs reveal exact locations